-When it comes to tweens and teens, by now, you should have laid down a great foundation about body autonomy.
+When it comes to tweens and teens, by now, you should have laid down a great foundation about bodily autonomy.
 Now you’ll be ready to incorporate the concept of consent into talks about the birds and the bees.

 When in a relationship or having a romantic encounter, you don’t get any extra rights to the other person’s body.
-Their body is still their own, and you need permission for touch, no matter how strong the feelings involved.
+Their body is still their own, and you need permission (consent) for touch, no matter how strong the feelings involved.

 You should never convince someone to do something they don’t want to with their body.
 This type of touching should be wanted, never forced.

 Avoid lecturing your teen but instead look for times when you can start a conversation around scenarios or examples you’ve seen together.

 The goal isn’t just about avoiding sexual abuse—it should be about having healthy relationships.
 One day soon, your child will be a young woman or man, and these lessons can make a difference in their romantic interactions.

 Teaching about body autonomy can seem so simple at times and be so hard in others.
 The practice of giving children such power over their bodies, rather than ownership by their parents, has not always been the way in society.
 Yet children are human beings who have fundamental rights.